elizabeth-poggie/elizabeth-poggie/_content/notes/25-user-interfaces.md

 Here you can directly modify the table's data directly from this view

 ## Exercise

+Get `SQL Buddy` installed on your own wordpress website from last class.
+If you don't have a wordpress site yet, tke the time to start making one.
+To verify your installation, you should see it in your "Tools" panel under the section "SQL Buddy".

 Using `SQL Buddy`, try to update one of your pages headers to be more interesting :^)